-Applicants must be enrolled as a full-time graduate student in a degree-granting program.
-While in the position, Graduate Assistant (GA) may have no more than fifteen (15) hours total of external commitments including but not limited to outside employment, organization involvement, athletic team participation, internships, etc. Candidates should possess strong interpersonal communication skills and the ability to interact with a diverse population, as well as have demonstrated experience and skills related to program development, and student development.
+Graduate & Research Assistant Key Role Attributes: Applicants must be enrolled as a full-time graduate student in a degree-granting program.
+While in the position, Graduate & Research Assistant (GRA) may have no more than fifteen (15) hours total of additional external commitments including but not limited to outside employment, organization involvement, athletic team participation, internships, etc. Candidates should possess strong interpersonal communication skills and the ability to interact with a diverse population, as well as have demonstrated experience and skills related to program development, and student development.
+Candidates should also be very strong in scholarly research and writing at the graduate level, and will need to be prepared to assist the college’s President with a major academic research project on the study of leadership.
 Familiarity with residence hall systems and/or other education administration or management experience is strongly preferred.
-This is a part-time, live-on position, which requires 20 office hours per week including weekend and on-call responsibilities.
+This is a part-time, live-in position, which requires 20 office hours per week including weekends and on-call responsibilities.
 Employment is subject to review and renewal on an annual basis.
-GA’s must keep and maintain a good academic standing with their institution
+GRA’s must keep and maintain good academic standing with their institution.

-•Candidates must be enrolled full time in Higher Education, Counseling or related field.
+- Candidates must be enrolled full time in Higher Education, Counseling, Leadership or related field.

-This Graduate Assistant (GA) is a crucial Residence Life liaison collaborating with Residence Life, Student Engagement, Resident Assistants (RAs) and resident students.
-The GA oversees residence halls, co-supervises a staff of RAs, participates in campus-wide emergency on-call coverage and supports the mission of the Office of Residence Life.
+This GRA is a crucial Residence Life liaison collaborating with Residence Life, Student Engagement, Resident Assistants (RAs) and resident students.
+The GRA oversees residence halls, co-supervises a staff of RAs, participates in campus-wide emergency on-call coverage and supports the mission of the Office of Residence Life.

 Direct Co-Supervision for Resident Assistant Staff

-•Assist the RAs in fulfilling their programming responsibilities.
+- Assist the RAs in fulling their programming responsibilities.

 Community and Student Leadership Development

-•Makes effective referrals to counseling or academic services and familiarizes self with campus resources
+- Makes effective referrals to counseling or academic services and familiarizes self with campus

 Administrative and Departmental Responsibilities

-•Participate in staff training and development opportunities offered by Residential Life and other campus departments.
+- Participate in staff training and development opportunities offered by Residence Life and other campus departments.

 Academic Year Compensation: